alexeysp11/delivery-service-csharp/README.md

 [English](README.md) | [Русский](README.ru.md)

-A **delivery service app** is a platform that enables users to order and receive goods.
+A **delivery service app** is an ERP platform that enables users to order and receive goods.
 The app typically includes features such as browsing products, selecting delivery options, tracking orders in real-time, and making payments.

 ## Overall description